mwvgroup/Pitt-Google-Broker/docs/source/working-notes/troyraen/billing/README.md

 - [x] [Export Cloud Billing data to BigQuery](https://cloud.google.com/billing/docs/how-to/export-data-bigquery)
 - [x] Pull some data and create figures
     - [ ] annotate figures with the date range the data comes from
-    - [ ] increase decimal precision for cost annotations showing zero. actual zeros have already been dropped
+    - [x] ~increase decimal precision for cost annotations showing zero. actual zeros have already been dropped~ drop costs below some threshhold
-    - [ ] specificy that "per million alerts" is the number of ZTF alerts entering our system
+    - [x] specificy that "per million alerts" is the number of ZTF alerts entering our system
     - [ ] rewrite `transforms._shorten_sku()` to use regex instead of trying to manually map every sku. there's too many.
     - [ ] move the compute engine PD storage to the mean cost per day figure
     - [ ] calculate storage cost per number of alerts in storage